microsoft/AcademicContent/Labs/Content in draft/TensorFlow/TensorFlow.md

 In this exercise, you will train an image-classification model built with [TensorFlow](https://www.tensorflow.org/) to recognize images that contain hot dogs.
 Rather than create the model from scratch, which would require vast amounts of computing power and tens or even hundreds of thousands of images, you will customize a preexisting model, a practice known as [transfer learning](https://en.wikipedia.org/wiki/Transfer_learning).
 Transfer learning allows you to achieve high levels of accuracy with as little as a few minutes of training time on a typical laptop or PC and as few as several dozen images.

 In the context of deep learning, transfer learning involves starting with a deep neural network that is pretrained to perform image classification and adding a layer that customizes the network for your problem domain — for example, to classify images into two groups: those that contain hot dogs, and those that do not.
 More than 20 pretrained TensorFlow image-classification models are available at https://github.com/tensorflow/models/tree/master/research/slim#pre-trained-models.
-The Inception and ResNet models are characterized by higher accuracy and higher resource requirements, while the MobileNet models trade accuracy for compactness and power efficiency and were developed with mobile devices in mind.
+The [Inception](https://arxiv.org/abs/1512.00567) and [ResNet](https://towardsdatascience.com/an-overview-of-resnet-and-its-variants-5281e2f56035) models are characterized by higher accuracy and commensurately higher resource requirements, while the MobileNet models trade accuracy for compactness and power efficiency and were developed with mobile devices in mind.
 All of these models are well-known in the deep-learning community and have been used in a number of competitions as well as in real-world applications.
 You will use one of the MobileNet models as the basis for your neural network in order to strike a reasonable balance between accuracy and training time.

 Training the model involves little more than running a Python script that downloads the base model and adds a layer trained with domain-specific images and labels.
 The script you need is available on GitHub, and the images you will use were assembled from thousands of public-domain food images available from [Kaggle](https://www.kaggle.com).